andrewanggoh/instagram-account-engagement-analysis/README.md

 ### Top Posts by Engagement

-- 9 out of 10 top-performing posts are videos, with only 1 being a static photo.
+- From Jan 2022 to Mar 2025, 9 out of 10 top-performing posts are videos and only 1 is a photo-type post.
 - All 10 high-engagement posts involved collaborations – either with influencers or complementary brands aligned with the brand image (e.g., sporty influencers, hampers brand, or sports events where our product adds value).
 - Wilson Nate’s appearance in five of the top posts suggests he is a key content creator contributing significantly to engagement.